AmritPatel/amritpatel.github.io/_posts/2016-11-17-characters.md

   - lifeofkiran
 ---

-Got a text this morning saying that all IT services are down at work and that we aren't expected to come in until noon...
+Got a text this morning saying that all IT services are down at work and that we aren't expected to come in until noon...:metal: